Guns N’ Roses were in turmoil in 1995.

 Welcome (Back) To The Jungle

-After four long years of hirings, firings, and re-hirings, Axl’s new incarnation of Guns N’ Roses were finally ready to go.
+After four years of hirings, firings, and re-hirings, Axl’s new incarnation of Guns N’ Roses were ready to go.

-They announced their return at the upcoming Rock In Rio III festival.
+They announced that their comeback show would take place at Rock In Rio III.

 Kevin Morrow (House Of Blues): “We had already booked Goo Goo Dolls as our New Year entertainment, and to tell you the truth, when I got a call from Guns N’ Roses I thought it was a prank.
 When it was confirmed real, we arranged that they could take the stage after the New Year celebrations, around 2am.”

-The show went ahead as planned, with a sold out crowd taking in a performance that saw Nu-GNR rip through all of the old classics, and even debut a few new tracks.
-The concert was so secretive that there is no official video footage (although some audio can be found online), and the general consensus of those in attendance was that Axl sounded fantastic.
+A sold out crowd at the House Of Blues witnessed the first ever live performance of Nu-GNR, as they tore through all the old classics, and even debuted a few new tracks.
+It was such a secretive affair that there is no video footage of it anywhere (although audio can be found online), and the general consensus of those in attendance is that Axl sounded great.

 Holy shit, maybe this is possible then?